+Employees that have supervisory or disciplinary power over minors, the elderly, the handicapped, or the mentally impaired will be subject to FBI and DOJ background checks.
+However, background checks on this category of employee shall be limited to records of convictions involving sex crimes, drug crimes or crimes of violence as specified in Penal Code Section 11105.3(h), as that statute may be amended from time to time.

+Until background checks have been completed, and until after the Director of Human Resources consideration of the criminal record, if any, such persons shall not be allowed to work in positions where they will have supervisory or disciplinary power over minors, the elderly, the handicapped, or the mentally impaired.
+Human Resources will notify the Department if and when persons are cleared to work.

-1. The appointing authority of every department (or his or her designee) shall provide to Human Resources a list of those employees and their classifications in which the employees have supervisory or disciplinary power over minors, the elderly, the handicapped, and the mentally impaired.
-The appointing authority (or his or her designee) shall update the list of these classifications on at least an annual basis and shall submit the list to Human Resources on July 1 of each fiscal year.
+The appointing authority of every department (or their designee) shall update a list of job classifications that have supervisory or disciplinary power over minors, the elderly, the handicapped, or the mentally impaired on at least an annual basis.
+The appointing authority shall submit the list to Human Resources by July 1 each year.

-2. The appointing authority of every department (or his or her designee) shall immediately notify Human Resources whenever:
+The appointing authority of every department (or their designee) shall immediately notify Human Resources whenever any of the following occurs:

-a) a person applies for or is promoted, reassigned, or transferred to a position where he or she will have supervisory or disciplinary power over minors, the elderly, the handicapped, or the mentally impaired;
+A person applies for or is promoted, reassigned, or transferred to a position where they will have supervisory or disciplinary power over minors, the elderly, the handicapped, or the mentally impaired;

-b) an employee's job duties or tasks change (without necessarily a change in title) such that the employee will have supervisory or disciplinary power over minors, the elderly, the handicapped, or the mentally impaired;
+An employee's job duties or tasks change (without necessarily a change in title) such that the employee will have supervisory or disciplinary power over minors, the elderly, the handicapped, or the mentally impaired;

-c) the appointing authority (or his or her designee) has any reason to believe that the provisions of Penal Code Section 11105.3 may apply to a particular employee.
+The appointing authority (or their) has any reason to believe that the provisions of Penal Code Section 11105.3 may apply to a particular employee.